brikis98/yevgeniy-brikman-homepage/_posts/2021-11-17-house-of-suns.md

 ## The not so good

-- Throws so many sci fi concepts at you early in the book that it's a bit hard to follow.
+- Throws so many sci-fi concepts at you early in the book that it's a bit hard to follow.

-- The plot doesn't make very satisfying use of all the sci fi concepts.
+- The plot doesn't make very satisfying use of all the sci-fi concepts.
 Some feel too magical, some not enough.

 ## Rating